 - Are there any restrictions I must follow?

 - Is there a generic alternative to the medicine that is prescribed to me?

 - Do you have any brochures or other printed material that you can carry with me?

 - What websites do you recommend to find more information?

 The doctor can perform the following tests and procedures to determine if there is thrombocytopenia:

-A complete blood count determines the number of blood cells, including platelets, in a blood sample.
+A complete blood count determines the number of blood cells in a blood sample, including platelets.

-In adults, the normal platelet count is 150,000 to 450,000 platelets per micro liter of blood.
-If the complete blood count shows that you have less than 150,000 platelets, you have thrombocytopenia.
+In adults, the average platelet count is 150,000 to 450,000 platelets per microliter of blood.
+If the complete blood count shows less than 150,000 platelets, you have thrombocytopenia.

 Including a complete medical history.
-The doctor will look for signs of bleeding under the skin and will feel your abdomen to see if the spleen is enlarged.
+The doctor will look for bleeding under the skin and feel your abdomen to see if the spleen is enlarged.

-He or she will also ask about the diseases you have had and the types of medications and supplements you have taken recently.
+They will also ask about the diseases you have had and the medications and supplements you have taken recently.